qiime2/docs/source/data-resources.rst

 Silva (16S/18S rRNA)
 ````````````````````

-QIIME-compatible SILVA releases as well as the licensing information for commercial and non-commercial use are available at http://www.arb-silva.de/download/archive/qiime.
+QIIME-compatible SILVA releases, as well as the licensing information for commercial and non-commercial use, are available at http://www.arb-silva.de/download/archive/qiime.

 UNITE (fungal ITS)
 ``````````````````

-All releases, including the latest, are available for download at http://unite.ut.ee/repository.php.
+All releases are available for download at http://unite.ut.ee/repository.php.

 Find more information about UNITE at http://unite.ut.ee.